10 of the Best Places to Visit in Washington While on Assignment

 Don’t let the name fool you: you’ll be anything but disappointed by your visit to Cape Disappointment.
 This excellent Washington destination got its namesake from Captain John Meares’ first failed voyage to find the Columbia River.
 Located on the Long Beach Peninsula, this park is a great place for hiking or camping in old-growth forests, clam-digging, and taking in the majestic view of the Pacific Ocean.
 You can also fish for salmon right from the jetty.
 The park also features the Lewis and Clark Interpretive Center, and you can tour the North Head Lighthouse.

 These are only 10 of the best places to visit in Washington State, but there are so many more beautiful places waiting for you to explore!
-Are you ready to take an assignment to discover more?
-See the jobs we have available in Washington State.
+When you travel with TNAA, you’re traveling with a travel nurse agency who offers you full support throughout your entire journey – so you can forget the stress and focus on your Washington adventures.